 The character that I did have a bit of a problem with was Paige.
 Not all of her was bad, but once the climax of her and Gabe’s relationship hit, it felt unnatural.
 I understand where the author would want to show how sometimes friends ditch their newly out transgender friends, but Paige and Gabe’s friendship felt strong enough that that was never a thought in my head.
 I was genuinely confused when Paige began ignoring him.

 Gabe was right; they had been friends since kindergarten, and it wasn’t a problem in months before, so why now?
 Yes, there was a scare at her own job, but how would two losers with nothing better to do than to scare people convince her that Gabe was no longer worth her time.
 Furthermore, I didn’t find her turn around very believable.
 After Gabe yelled a few things and she just said, “You know what?
 You’re right.
 Let’s be BFFs again!”
 But maybe there are people out there who would do that.

 The “A side/B side” metaphor is one of the biggest parts of this story that will stay with me.
 I love how it tied the music component in with Gabe’s transgender identity, the two biggest part of this book.
 The UCB was also a fantastic reminder that there are always people who have your back.
 Always.

 Final thoughts: I give the book 4 stars.
 I really appreciate a story like this, and I enjoyed Cronn-Mills’ version.
 My A side was one of those fading hits that you get tired of quickly because it’s played too often and wasn’t well written in the first place.
-Books like this one help my confidence in playing the more personal and overall better songs on my B side.
+Books like Beautiful Music for Ugly Children help my confidence in playing more personal and overall better songs on my B side.